 Output: Public Safety Employees (Fire, Rescue, Sheriff, and Emergency Operations) were paid a gross bonus amount of \$1,776.82 per employee.
 This premium pay representing recognition for work performed during the pandemic occurred three times over the course of two years.

-Outcome: County employees were provided compensation for additional essential work they performed during the COVID-19 public health emergency.
+Outcome: County employees were provided with compensation for the additional essential work they performed during the COVID-19 public health emergency.

 Project: COVID Testing